 What Kind of Advice Can You Expect from Your Therapist?

 Your therapist will ultimately help you work through any anxiety or fear you may be feeling and provide you with the tools to progress in your recovery journey.
 They will help you with goal setting and work with you to develop a treatment plan to support you in meeting those goals.
 In addition, they will assist you in identifying and addressing triggers that contribute to your eating disorder, as well as teach you how to manage your feelings and develop healthy coping skills (2).

 It’s essential to be aware that developing a relationship with your therapist and working through your eating disorder will take time.
 Be open to your therapist’s advice, suggestions, and any potential treatment options they may recommend.
 And remember, the sooner you open up to your therapist about your eating disorder, the sooner you can begin to heal.

 The therapists at Aster Springs can provide you or your loved one with the therapeutic and healing environment needed to begin the recovery process.
-Contact our team at 804-415-7603 to start your journey toward recovery today.
+Find the location nearest you to start your journey toward recovery today.

 - Lebow, H. I. (2021, June 15).
 How to open up to your therapist and why it matters.
 Psych Central. https://psychcentral.com/blog/how-to-open-up-to-therapist-and-be-honest

 - Wake Forest University. (n.d.).
 Types of eating disorders and how counselors can help. https://counseling.online.wfu.edu/blog/types-of-eating-disorders/

 Kate Delaney Chen, BSN, RN-BC is a healthcare writer and registered nurse with over 17 years of bedside experience.
 She specializes in Psychiatric Nursing and Nephrology and currently works at a nationally recognized Inpatient Eating Disorders Program.